medcomdk/dk-medcom-terminology/input/pagecontent/index.md

 The purpose of this IG is to present terminologies used in MedComs standards.
 This offers stakeholders the possibility to view terminologies online and to download them in different formats.

-This IG contains CodeSystems, ValueSets, and ConceptMaps defined by MedCom and used in MedComs FHIR standards such as [MedComCareCommunication IG](https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/), [MedComHospitalNotification IG](https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/), and [MedComAcknowledgement IG](https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/).
+This IG contains CodeSystems, ValueSets, and ConceptMaps defined by MedCom and used in MedComs FHIR standards such as [CareCommunication](https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/), [HospitalNotification](https://build.fhir.org/ig/medcomdk/dk-medcom-hospitalnotification/), and [Acknowledgement](https://build.fhir.org/ig/medcomdk/dk-medcom-acknowledgement/).

 > Note: Previously, CodeSystems, ValueSets, and ConceptMaps have been included in the respective IG.
 When storing them on a separate server, it allows to update a terminology and maintain the historical versions at the same time, without interfering with the version of the entire IG.